 Remember, there’s no right or wrong way to journal; it’s a personal exploration.
 Over time, as you become more attuned to the process, you’ll find that the act of writing becomes more fluid, and the insights gleaned become more profound.
 In essence, making journaling a habit is about granting yourself the grace to start small, be authentic, and embrace the journey of self-discovery.

 Create a Ritual.

-Whether it’s a daily or weekly practice, see if you can commit to journalling at a similar time of day (maybe first thing in the morning, or just before bed).
+Setting aside a dedicated time each day, even if it’s just a few minutes, can establish a routine, making the process feel more natural over time.
+Try to commit to journalling at a similar time of day (maybe first thing in the morning, or just before bed).
 Create a safe and relaxing space for yourself (brew yourself a cup of tea, light a candle, or sit in your favourite chair).

-It can be helpful to have an intention around what your purpose for journalling is.
+It can be useful to set an intention around your purpose for journalling.
 For some, it can be managing anxious or depressive thoughts, for others, it can be reflecting on your emotional state and exploring how you feel in your mind and body.
 Perhaps you want to use it as an opportunity to reflect on how you’re living in line with your values?
 Or you might journal to explore relationship dynamics.